 Live life luxuriously at Block Arcade

-If you visit just one arcade in Melbourne, make sure it’s the Block Arcade.
+If you only go to one arcade while in Melbourne, make it the Block Arcade.
 You won't regret it.

-Granted probably more window shoppers than actual shoppers pass through Block Arcade on a daily basis, these people are all anxious to have a peek inside stores such as Georg Jensen, Crabtree & Evelyn, the French Jewel Box, Card & Caboodle and the cocoa kings Haighs chocolatiers.
+Although it is likely that more window shoppers than genuine consumers walk through Block Arcade on a daily basis, these people are all anxious to have a peek inside stores such as Georg Jensen, Crabtree & Evelyn, the French Jewel Box, Card & Caboodle, and the chocolate kings Haighs chocolatiers.

 Walk and learn on a Drinking History Tour

-Enter Drinking History Tours, which will take you on a tour down laneways, up alleys and through hidden parts of Melbourne or Fitzroy to teach you about the hidden treasures and secret history of the city.
+Enter Drinking History Tours, which will take you on a trip into laneways, up alleyways, and through hidden sections of Melbourne or Fitzroy in order to educate you about the hidden treasures and secret history of the city.
 And perhaps most crucially, the trips stop at three of Melbourne's most popular and exciting watering holes along the route.

-The Fitzroy tour starts at St Patrick's Cathedral and includes the Royal Exhibition Building, the Spanish Club, Brunswick Street, Johnston Street and laneways in between.
-You’ll learn about Fitzroy’s seedier side, including the epic battle between Squizzy Taylor and his archrival, as well as fun facts about the suburb’s art and music scene.
+The Fitzroy walking tour begins at St. Patrick's Cathedral and goes on to include the Royal Exhibition Building, the Spanish Club, Brunswick Street, Johnston Street, and the laneways in between.
+You will get knowledge about the seedier side of Fitzroy, such as the epic struggle between Squizzy Taylor and his archrival, in addition to interesting details about the art and music culture in the area.